bsandham/simd_mc/README.md

 </div>

 You can see that the MC price is above the continuous-monitoring analytical price.
 This is fine, as discrete daily monitoring misses between-step barrier crossings, so fewer paths are knocked out, inflating the price.
-The bias scales with barrier proximity as predicted by Broadie-Glasserman-Kou theory. https://www.columbia.edu/~sk75/mfBGK.pdf.
+The bias scales with barrier proximity as predicted by Broadie-Glasserman-Kou theory (check out https://www.columbia.edu/~sk75/mfBGK.pd)f.

 ### Knock-In Parity